victronenergy/venus-html5-app/TOPICS.md

 #### Inverter information

-Dbus spec for invertes [here](https://github.com/victronenergy/venus/wiki/dbus)
+Dbus spec for inverters [here](https://github.com/victronenergy/venus/wiki/dbus)

 For every inverter in the system show an element in the ui.
 Inverters can be found on D-Bus under two paths: